 Untitled (1981) Loeki Metz

 In 1981 a large bronze statue was made for the Mathenesserdijk from the percentage scheme.
-The work of art was part of the urban renewal of a part of Spangen, which was funded by the Urban Renovation Fund for neighborhoods.
-The statue of Loeki Metz, which represents a four-headed snake, soon got the nickname 'The Snakes of Spangen".
-A bronze base plate and a patinated bronze sculpture rest on a concrete base.
-The intertwined hoses have four heads and are symmetrical from more sides.
-Snakes that bite each other's tails are an ancient symbol of eternity.
-In Metz's image, however, they do not bite each other in the tail, but in the head.
-The poisonous split tongues crawl on the heads of the other snakes, which seem to attack each other.
-No matter how graceful the plastic is, due to the massiveness of the bodies and the coarse scales, the image also has a monstrous appearance.
-Since 1981, the neighborhood in Spangen has changed so much that the artwork has been relocated twice.
-Because the changed environment did not do justice to the work.
-Both times, at the insistence of the residents involved, a better place was found in the vicinity.
+The artwork was part of the urban renewal of a part of Spangen, which was financed from the Urban Embellishment Fund for neighborhoods.
+The statue of Loeki Metz, which represents a four-headed snake, was soon nicknamed 'The Snakes of Spangen'.
+A bronze base and a sculpture of patinated bronze rest on a concrete base.
+The intertwined snakes have four heads and are symmetrical from several sides.
+Snakes biting each other's tail are an ancient symbol of eternity.
+In Metz's statue, however, they do not bite each other in the tail, but in the head.
+The venomous split tongues crawl on the heads of the other snakes, which seem to attack each other.
+However graceful the sculpture may be, due to the massiveness of the bodies and the coarse scales, the sculpture also has a monstrous appearance.
+Since 1981, the neighborhood in Spangen has changed so much that the artwork has been moved twice.
+Because the changed environment no longer did the work justice.
+Both times, a better place was found in the vicinity at the insistence of the residents concerned.
 In 1996 it was placed on the corner of Mathenesserdijk and Balkenstraat, but a hangout for drug addicts was created here.
 The artwork was then temporarily removed and saved.
-It has been relocated to PC Hooftplein since 2002.
+Since 2002 it has been relocated to PC Hooftplein.

 Louise Estelle Julie, or Loeki Metz (Amsterdam, 1918 - Rotterdam, 2004) was a sculptor and medalist.
 She mainly worked with bronze, wood and silver and made project art and idea art.
 Her style was impressionistic and figurative.
 She was friends with Mari Andriessen and spent a long time in Amsterdam, The Hague, Paris and Rotterdam.
 Her education was at the Rijksacademie in Amsterdam.
 Metz is best known for its reliefs and tokens.